Marvin-Brouwer/FluentSerializer/src/FluentSerializer.Xml.DependencyInjection.NetCoreDefault/Readme.md

 	configuration.NewLine = LineEndings.LineFeed;
 });
 ```
-This will use the `XmlSerializerConfiguration.Default` as the applied config and allows you to [change some properties][configuration-doc].
+This will use the `XmlSerializerConfiguration.Default` as the applied config and allows you  to change some properties.
+[See the default values][configuration-doc].